 The designation of OIG as a law enforcement agency with a statutory mission to root out fraud and corruption in the executive branch of government has provided us with a unique role in state government.
 OIG is the only independent non-political law enforcement agency in state government with a sole mission to investigate and prevent fraud, corruption and waste.
-This key fact separates the Inspector General from every other elected official, or any at-will appointed official that reports to an elected official.
+This distinction sets the inspector General apart from all elected officials and at-will appointees who report to elected officials.
 In addition, there are statutory safeguards to both ensure independence and prevent political abuse.
 These include: